A Woman with a Basket of Beans in a Garden: Portrait and Social Commentary

 The portrait of Holy Roman Emperor Charles V on the window shutter in de Hooch's painting is a unique element that was later blotted out.
 This erasure could have been done by a subsequent owner of the painting or by de Hooch himself, who may have reconsidered this uncharacteristic inclusion.
 The portrait's presence is considered incongruous with de Hooch's typical work, making it a singular occurrence in his oeuvre.

 de Hooch's initial inclusion of the emperor's portrait may have been a clever critique of the 'hofjes' (almshouses) built for poor relief, but used by the rich to enhance their own self-aggrandisement by demonstrating their allegiance to the ruling dynasty.
 By using the emperor's image, De Hooch could be making a pun on the Dutch word 'hof', meaning 'court', thus highlighting the incongruity between the almost palatial architecture of these charitable institutions and their purported purpose.
 This subtle commentary is further emphasised by the contrast between the grand building and the humble servant picking beans in the garden.

 However, de Hooch's dependence on the bourgeois elite for his livelihood may have influenced his decision to remove the emperor's portrait.
 This alteration transformed the painting into a more conventional piece, celebrating Leiden's grand new architecture without the potentially controversial social commentary.
 The painting's success in this form is evidenced by two later variants featuring the same building but without the emperor's portrait.
 Following his move to Amsterdam, de Hooch focused on painting lavish interiors for the ruling classes, further distancing himself from the more direct and potentially critical approach seen in the Basel painting.
 While these later works may lack the unfeigned directness of the original, they reflect de Hooch's adaptation to the tastes and expectations of his patrons.

 Provenance

-It was initially part of a private collection in England before being sold to a dealer 'Sully' prior to 1912.
+It was initially part of a private collection in England before being sold to a dealer 'Sully' (likely Arthur Joseph Sulley) prior to 1912.
 The work then passed through several notable dealers and collectors, including Duveen in Paris (1912 and 1925), Sedelmeyer in Paris (1913), Sir Alfred Mond in London (1927), and Lord Melchett in London (1929).
 In the 1930s, it changed hands multiple times, being owned by P.C. in Holland (1934), D. Katz in Dieren (1934-6), and the Schaeffer Gallery in New York (by 1936).
 The last recorded owner in this list is Max Geldner, who acquired it from M. Sterner in 1942, before being gifted to the Kunstmuseum in 1958.
 The painting was also exhibited extensively between 1913 and 1936, appearing in shows in Paris, Detroit, London, Arnhem, Haarlem, Rotterdam, and Amsterdam.